anoma/namada/documentation/specs/src/base-ledger/multisignature.md

 To craft a multisigned transaction, the involved parties will need to coordinate.
 More specifically, the transaction will be constructed by one entity which will then distribute it to the signers and collect their signatures: note that the constructing party doesn't necessarily need to be one of the signers.
 Finally, these signatures will be inserted in the `SignedTxData` struct so that it can be encrypted, wrapped and submitted to the network.

 Namada does not provide a layer to support this process, so the involved parties will need to rely on an external communication mechanism.

-## Replay protection

-The [replay protection](./replay-protection.md) mechanism of Namada will prevent third-party malicious users from replaying a transaction having a multisig account as the source.
-This mechanism, though, is not enough to completely protect multisigned transactions: in this case, in fact, the threat could come from the members of the account themselves.

-With the current hash-based replay protection mechanism, once the transaction has been executed, its hash gets stored to prevent a replay.
-The issue, with a multisig transaction, is that the same transaction with a different set or amount of signatures would have a different hash, meaning that it can be replayed.

-There's no way to mitigate this scenario with the current implementation, so the members of a multisignature account will be responsible for behaving honestly towards each other and, possibly, punish malicious users by excluding them from the account.